-“Thicker than Water”-The Tankards is a reality show on Bravo TV that follows the lives of my brother, Ben Tankard and his family in Tennessee.
+“Thicker than Water”-The Tankards is a reality show on Bravo TV(You can watch Seasons 1, 2, & 3 on itunes and Amazon) that follows the lives of my brother, Ben Tankard and his family in Tennessee.
 In Season 2, Ben’s wife, Jewel Tankard, invites family, friends and recording artists in the music industry to honor Ben for 25 years of music ministry.
 Jewel invites me from Florida to surprise Ben and share in his celebration.
 At this time, my daughter Kirsten, is in Tennessee attending Middle Tennessee State University and visits her Uncle often.
 I’m elated to see my daughter and to enjoy my family at this Music award event.
 While filming with Bravo TV, I learned a lot about television production, lighting, make-up, wardrobe and much more.
 But most of all I got a chance to visit, spend time and work with my family in Tennessee.
 This was a working vacation that was totally enjoyable.
 Below are a few of the scenes from the Tankard Palace and the historic Jazz coliseum in downtown Nashville, Tennessee where the Music Award Celebration was hosted.
 You can find Seasons 1, 2 and 3 on Amazon and other streamlining media .
 I am also including a few backstage production notes.

 Lights, camera, action!

 It was great to see my brother again and my daughter again.
 My daughter, Kirsten is also living in Tennessee attending Middle Tennessee State University.
 Initially, this scene was not planned.
 I was flown to Tennessee to present Ben with an award from the American Museum Society.
 However, the next morning, one of the producers knocked on my room door at the palace and asked that I do another scene.
 I was so honored.
 The scene at the celebration was cut along with many other celebration scenes but this scene made it to production.